chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 ### Introducing _Gift_ Magazine

 I'm launching a print magazine called _Gift_ to contribute to the conversation about escaping the machine.
-I'm framing it as an Orthodox Christian contribution to the Great Analog Reset.
-I intend for the first issue to be an essay laying out my vision.
-To receive a copy, write to:
+I intend for the first issue to be an essay laying out my vision (fair warning: God will be acknowledged).

+{% include img.html src="gift.webp" %}

+To receive a copy of the inaugural issue, write to:

 Gift
 P.O.
 Box 200
 Sewickley, PA
-15143-0200
+15143
 USA

-Suggested donation is $5 cash or check (or rough equivalent in your local currency).
+Suggested reciprocation is $5 cash or check (or rough equivalent in your local currency).
 Be sure to include a return address or otherwise specify where to send it.

-I don't plan to promote _Gift_ online beyond this post.
+I don't plan to promote _Gift_ online.
 I'll go back to shuffling Open Source deck chairs ... but in my off-hours I hope to become increasingly Homeless.